 Beyond exams, there are important occupational health tests that may be required for employment under OSHA 29 CFR, which include:

 - audiometric testing and

 - pulmonary function testing or respiratory testing

 What is Audiometric Testing?

-Audiometric testing is a test of a person’s ability to hear sounds and assists in monitoring an employee’s hearing over time and is OSHA required if the employer meets certain.
+Audiometric testing is a test of a person’s ability to hear sounds and assists in monitoring an employee’s hearing over time and is OSHA required if the work environment provided by the employer meets certain guidelines.

 An audiometric testing follow-up program should indicate whether the employer’s hearing conservation program is preventing hearing loss and needs to be managed by a licensed or certified audiologist, otolaryngologist, or other physician.
 Both professionals and trained technicians may conduct audiometric testing.

 There are two types of audiograms required in the hearing conservation program, which include, baseline and annual audiograms.

 The employer must retain the original baseline audiogram for the length of the employee’s employment.
 The professional may decide to revise the baseline audiogram if the employee’s hearing improves.
 This will ensure that the baseline reflects actual hearing thresholds to the extent possible.

 Annual audiograms must be provided within 1 year of the baseline.
 It is important to test workers’ hearing annually to identify deterioration in their hearing ability as early as possible.
 This enables employers to initiate protective follow-up measures before hearing loss progresses.